Lee Sang-hwa: Early life and education

 Lee Sang-hwa was born in 1989 to Lee U-geun (father), a technician at Hwigyeong Girls' School, and Kim In-sun (mother).
 Lee has an older brother, Lee Sang-jun, who used to be a skater, too.
 Influenced by her brother, she started skating when she was in first grade at Eunseok Elementary School.
 Although her brother excelled at skating, and won a skating competition held in his elementary school, Lee appeared to have more talent for skating than him.
 Since their parents could not afford to support the extra activity of both children, only she continued skating.

-Lee is remembered by her school teachers as a smart and active student.
 Lee and Mo Tae-bum, gold medalist at Vancouver 2010, are close friends since their elementary school period.
 Along with him, Lee is currently attending Korea National Sport University.